 - More compact: Is smaller (102x58mm vs 149x112mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years of technical progress since the 7D Mark II launch.

-Advantages of the Canon EOS 7D Mark II:
+Reasons to prefer the Canon EOS 7D Mark II:

 - Better low-light sensitivity: Can shoot in dim conditions (0.9 stops ISO advantage).